 Barra del Colorado National Wildlife Refuge: This Refuge lies just north of Tortuguero National Park and has similar attractions.

 The hopping off point for Tortuguero National Park is Tortuguero village where you will find lodging, restaurants, and tour operators.
 There are no roads to Tortuguero.
-Access is by boat from Moín near Puerto Limon, or by small plane.
+Access is by boat from Moín near Puerto Limon, or by small plane (see details of getting to Tortuguero by boat).

 Even if you are an independent traveler you should consider visiting Tortuguero on a tour because of the difficulties associated with making your own arrangements, and limits on the total numbers of night-time beach visitors.
 It’s also possible that the combined costs of independent arrangements will exceed the cost of a tour.